 - Muscle aches

-Opioid use disorder, whether prescription painkillers or heroin, can be life-threatening.
+Opioid addiction, whether prescription painkillers or heroin, can be life-threatening.
 It can ruin your relationships, wreak havoc on your professional life and finances, can negatively affect your physical health, trigger mental health and eating disorders, and can increase your risk for incarceration.
-Opioid use disorder can occur in as little as a few weeks.
-If you are susceptible to opioid use disorder, it is important to talk to your doctor about taking pain relievers that do not contain opioids.
-The following are signs that you should seek professional treatment for your opioid use disorder:
+Opioid addiction can occur in as little as a few weeks.
+If you are susceptible to opioid addiction, it is important to talk to your doctor about taking pain relievers that do not contain opioids.
+The following are signs that you should seek professional treatment for your opioid addiction:

 - Withdrawal symptoms in the absence of opioids